Finn-Ev/image-search/README.md

 A PWA that queries the pixabay-API to display photos and mark them as favourites.

-The first "real" application I built.
+It's the first concrete application I built.

 [Demo](https://image-search-v2.netlify.app/)